|Nutritional Guidelines (per serving)|

 Add broth, marjoram, and caraway to the pan, stirring to loosen any browned bits.
 Simmer until potatoes are done, about 10 minutes.

-At this point, if you are not ready to serve the soup, you can let it sit for 5 to 10 minutes before serving.
-This keeps the cabbage from overcooking since it should be al dente when eaten.
+At this point, if you are not ready to serve the soup, you can let it sit for 5 to 10 minutes before continuing.
+This keeps the cabbage (added next) from overcooking since it should be al dente when eaten.

 Add the cabbage and some freshly ground pepper and cook for about 5 minutes, or until the cabbage is soft but not overcooked.

 If you are adding beans or meat, stir them in and heat before serving.

 Serve and garnish with olive oil, grated cheese or parsley, if you wish.